Kishan0507/demo/README.md

 # demo
-thsi is just a demo
+this is just a demo